 Mulch limits evaporation from the soil surface area.
 It also helps with the even distribution of irrigation by slowing down infiltration, which can lead to erosion.
 If you soak an area without mulch too fast, it is easy to create a surface run-off event, which will leach nutrients downhill and rob your plants of food.
 Mulch helps with smart water management and may reduce your irrigation costs.
 Keep this in mind when you’re looking for ways to save money on gardening expenses.

 Nitrogen Loss Concerns with Mulch

 When you are working with an organic mulch like wood bark chips, shredded leaves or grass clippings, bacteria tend to lock up the small amounts of nitrogen present at the soils surface.
 For this reason, you should never till in a high carbon mulch.
 Tilling in wood chips, leaf clippings or similar mulches will temporarily cause a nitrogen deficit in the soil.

 Simply placing mulch on the surface only allows the bacteria access to the very top layer of nitrogen in your soil.
 This prevents the problem because the temporary deficit there will not really harm plants with deep roots that are able to look elsewhere for nutrients.

 If you want to add a bit of nitrogen to your mulch, it will be great for your plants!
 Keep reading and I will tell you how to add nitrogen to mulch before spreading it over your garden beds.
 However, be warned that your mulch will break down faster with this method.
 So, you will be reapplying more mulch much sooner with the idea I listed below.

 How to Add Nitrogen to Mulch

-How Much Mulch Should a Gardener Mulch if a Gardener Could Mulch Mulch?
+How Much Mulch Should a Gardener Mulch if a Gardener Could Mulch Mulches?